Things to remember

 - Policy for prosecuting cases involving the intentional or reckless sexual transmission of infection, CPS.

 - Intentional or Reckless Sexual Transmission of Infection, CPS.

-- The NAT resource on criminal prosecutions for HIV transmission.
+- The National AIDS Trust resource on criminal prosecutions for HIV transmission.

 - Find more useful links and information on our legal issues page.